appseconnect/docs/_posts/Integration/NAV-Magento2 Multiconnection/2019-07-11-nav-magento.md

 2. Navigate to the connections module and [create a connection](/getting-started/#creating-connection--executing-the-touchpoint) for both the selected applications.
 3. Now navigate to the Workflow module, you can either [create a workflow](/workflow/steps-to-create-your-first-workflow/) or can [choose a pre-packaged workflow](/workflow/steps-to-choose-your-workflow/).
-4. Before Integrating with [Dynamics NAV Business Central](/connectors/Dynamicsnav-Business-Central/) and [Magento2](/connectors/Magento2/), all the master data needs to be synced.
+4. Before Integrating with [Dynamics NAV]() and [Magento2](/connectors/Magento2/), all the master data needs to be synced.
 Master Data Sync is used for synchronizing set of core information (viz.
 Websites, Product Category, Attribute set, and Tax Class etc.) from E-commerce database to SAP B1.

 ## List of Master Data Processes